LogicalContracts/LogicalEnglish/README.md

 		call_my_DB(E,T,SomeExplanation).

 The ```is_sme``` Taxlog predicate (which is interpreted) calls the ```call_my_DB ``` Prolog predicate directly, sharing time and getting an explanation for the DB result.

+(TODO: fix this hack) SomeExplanation MUST be textually different from '[]'.